datahub-project/datahub/docs/automations/bigquery-metadata-sync.md

     :::note

     You can limit propagation based on specific Tags and Glossary Terms.
-If none are selected, then ALL Tags or Glossary Terms will be automatically propagated to BigQuery tables and columns.
+If none are selected, ALL Tags or Glossary Terms will be automatically propagated to BigQuery tables and columns.
 (The recommended approach is to not specify a filter to avoid inconsistent states.)

     :::